RU3YKat/regex-tutorial/regex-email.md

  /^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/
 ```

-that is used to match email address patterns within a string in JavaScript programming.
+that is used to match email address patterns within a string.

 It will match the following example emails, as well as many others meeting the regex specifications: